Johnny Eck: Professional career

 Eck got along quite well with Tod Browning and was often at his side while on set.
 Eck would later say that "Browning wanted me to stay as close to him as possible.
 He told me whenever I have an empty seat or chair, you are to sit alongside me while we shoot."
 Although he sometimes tried to socialize, he didn't feel comfortable mingling with his castmates, whom he described as a "happy, noisy crowd" and "childish, silly and in a world all their own."
 At one point he complained that they had gone "Hollywood" because of the film, "wear[ing] sunglasses and acting funny."
-When Pete Robinson had difficulty lying on a blanket in one scene, Eck made the comment that if he had legs, he would have lain on a fakir's bed of nails.
+When Pete Robinson had difficulty lying on a blanket in one scene, Eck commented that if he had legs, he would have lain on a fakir's bed of nails.
 Olga Baclanova would reminisce fondly of her costar (whom she described as "handsome"), "When we finished the picture, he came and gave me a present.
 He had made a circus ring made from matches.
 He said he had made it in my honor."

 Eck claimed that Browning wished to do a follow-up picture with him and Robert where he would play a mad scientist's creation.
 However, Browning's career was irretrievably hurt by Freaks, and he no longer had the clout with studios to do many of the projects he wished to do.
 Eck was also disappointed by how much of his part had been trimmed from the film in the nearly thirty minutes that were cut by censors.

 After Freaks, Eck was featured as a bird creature or "Gooney Bird" in three Tarzan movies: Tarzan the Ape Man (1932), Tarzan Escapes (1936) and Tarzan's Secret Treasure (1941).
-In order to create the bird costume used by Eck for the Tarzan films, footage which was filmed during the production of Freaks in 1931, a full body cast was taken of him.
+The creation of Eck's bird costume for the Tarzan films, footage of which was filmed during the production of Freaks in 1931, used a full body cast of him.
 When the Eckhardt home was facing foreclosure due to the oncoming Great Depression, Eck performed for the Ripley's Believe It or Not!
 Odditorium at the 1933 Chicago World's Fair.
 It was there that Eck was billed as "the Most Remarkable Man Alive".